madelinenavea/Predicting-Exercise-Behavior-in-BSEDs/README.md

   - Self-Induced Vomiting Episodes
   - Driven Exercise Days

-> ⚠️ **Note**: Due to privacy restrictions, actual data may be synthetic or simulated for replication purposes.
+> ⚠️ **Note**: Data that support the findings of this study are available from the corresponding authors upon reasonable request.
+Code and data visualizations are available to download.

 ---